 Take a City Tour

-The best introduction to Panama City is to take a city tour with a tour operator.
 City tours usually include the "three Panama Cities" and a visit to Miraflores Locks at the Panama Canal where you will see ships passing through the locks of Panama Canal.
 Miraflores Locks has a visitor's center with interpretive exhibits and a restaurant with stunning Canal-side views.
 Another way to see the city is to go on one of the hop-on-hop off bus tours.
 For under $25 you can spend the whole day visiting the top sites on your own schedule.
-Go with Panama Trolley or City Sightseeing.
+Go with City Sightseeing.

 History buffs enjoy Panama as the crossroads of the Spanish empire, the target of history's most famous pirates and the site of one of man's greatest accomplishments, The Panama Canal.
 You can hire a tour guide or use the Lonely Planet guide with a description of Panama Viejo and walking tours of Casco Viejo.